lyndon025/playtested/src/content/article/legacy/2023-11-23-do-we-have-another-early-access-gem-on-our-hands--first-impressions---lethal-company.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-11-23-do-we-have-another-early-access-gem-on-our-hands-first-impressions-lethal-company
+title: Do we have another Early Access gem on our hands? | First Impressions - Lethal Company
+game: Lethal Company
 description: As a contracted worker for a mysterious space-faring company, players are tasked with scavenging random scrap from abandoned, industrialized moons.
 This is you and your friends in Lethal Company, a first-person survival co-op game with a unique combination of survival, cooperation, and resource management
 featured: false
 pubDate: 2023-11-23
 tags:
   - action
   - adventure
   - indie
   - lethal-company
   - pc
   - taptap
 thumb: ''
-title: Do we have another Early Access gem on our hands? | First Impressions - Lethal Company
-game: Lethal Company
 ---

 As a contracted worker for a mysterious space-faring company, players are tasked with scavenging random scrap from abandoned, industrialized moons.
 This is you and your friends in Lethal Company, a first-person survival co-op game with a unique combination of survival, cooperation, and resource management

 Lethal Company's gameplay is a carefully orchestrated dance of survival, cooperation, and calculated risk-taking.
 The core objective of the game is to meet profit quotas within a limited timeframe by collecting random scrap from moons.
 Players can land on a chosen moon once a day, and after the third day, you must meet the required item value quota or suffer disciplinary action.